THE OPEN AT ROYAL PORTRUSH

 THE 148th Open will be played at Royal Portrush this year, making a historic return to Northern Ireland for golf’s oldest and most international Championship after nearly 70 years.

 But, did you know that the Walled City of Derry~Londonderry is the perfect place to base yourself if you’re attending the prestigious event this year.
-We’re the city that has the shorted ‘drive to the Opens’.
+We’re the city that has the shortest ‘drive to the Opens’.
+With additional rail services operating during The Open, from Derry to Portrush, amazing hotel offers and a city rich in culture and heritage; the Walled City is the perfect place to base yourself.
 Check out our accommodation offerings here.

 In fact, we boast being just a short drive away from a number of Championship courses along the North West Coast of Ireland.